top of page

 Traditional voting systems can have points of failure that enable bad actors to rig elections.
 The purpose of modern voting is to detect and investigate those points of failure, with paper or electronic security methods that are transparent and verifiable.

 Points of failure include at least: unqualified voters, fake ballots, duplicated ballots, deleted ballots, and unauthorized changed ballots.
-Other points of failure may also be identified, and the examples below can serve as a template on how to secure voting systems.
+Other points of failure may also be identified, and the examples below can serve as a template on how to address those points of failure.

 A. Unqualified Voters.
-Voting roles must be maintained to remove unqualified voters.
+Voting roles must be maintained to remove unqualified voters, or voters that have moved or died.
 Voting and election officials would apply laws and regulations to potential voters when they register to vote.
 Qualified voters would have a Voter ID card that includes a Unique IDentification (UID) that represents the card material and not the voter--so the voter remains anonymous in a public audit and database.
-Voters without a Voter ID card or with a missing or invalid UID, would be referred to officials for investigation for possible errors or fraud.
+Voters without a Voter ID card or a card with a missing or invalid UID, would be referred to officials for investigation for possible errors or fraud.

 B. Fake Ballots.
-Every ballot must have a UID that represents the ballot material and not a voter or morked votes on the ballot.
-That UID would be coded to represent a unique voting event, time, location, type UID, and index.
+Every ballot must have a UID that represents the ballot material and not a voter or marked votes on the ballot.
+That UID would be coded to represent a unique voting event, time, location, type UID, and index, as described in the REGISTRATION AUTHORITY pdf above.
 When the UID on a ballot is missing or not correct for the event, that ballot is not usable or counted, and would be investigated by voting and election officials for possible errors or fraud.

 C. Duplicated Ballots.
-Unapproved, uncertified, or unapproved methods of harvesting, collecting, or recording ballots for vote counts can result in duplicated ballots.
+Uncertified or unapproved methods of harvesting, collecting, or recording ballots for vote counts can result in duplicated ballots.
 Every ballot must have a UID that represents the ballot material and not the voter or how voted.
-That UID can be used and recorded only one time.
+That UID can be used and recorded only one time, and cannot be duplicated.
 Otherwise, all ballots that use the same UID would be suspicious, not counted, and investigated by voting and election officials for possible errors or fraud.

 Security Codes

-Electronic security codes, such as SHA above, are defined by governments or private entities.
+Electronic security codes, such as Secure Hash Algorithms (SHA), are defined by governments or private entities.
 They are a fixed length string of characters that can represent variable length text, or contents of a letter, spreadsheet, or marked voting ballot.
-For paper based voting, simplified security codes such as SC defined above and in examples below can also be used until modern electronic methods for voting are applied.
+For paper based voting, simplified security codes such as SCx defined above and in examples below can also be used until modern electronic methods for voting are applied.

-SCr could represent the received ballot, with SCc representing the ballot that was recorded for counting.
+SCr could represent the received ballot, and SCc the ballot that was recorded for counting.
 When either of those codes is missing or not the same for a particular ballot, the marked ballot would be suspicious and reported to election officials for investigation.
-Note that a SCo, representing the original marked ballot, could also be available for cross checking when a most secure form of voting is used as described in 3.c) below.
+SCo, representing the original marked ballot, could also be available for cross checking when a most secure form of voting is used as described in 3.c) below.

 Access to Records.

 Records in a public audit and database would be coded in a way that keeps voters and how they voted anonymous.
-For example, UIDb can represent a marked ballot and UIDc can represent a Voter ID card.
-Security codes SCo, SCr, SCc can represent the contents of the original, received, and recorded marked ballot.
+For example, UIDb can represent a marked ballot material and UIDc can represent a Voter ID card material.
+Security codes SCo, SCr, SCc can represent the contents of the original, received, and recorded for counting marked ballot, respectively.

-The voter would be able to check the database using their UID's for their ballot and card.
+The voter would be able to check the database using their UIDb and UIDc for their ballot material and Voter ID card material.
 If the ballot record is missing or the security codes do not match, the voter could report the suspicious activity to voting and election officials for investigation.

-Automated processes could also audit the database records in real-time, and alert officials for any suspicious registration or voting activity when it occurs, and not days or months after voting completes.
+Automated processes could also audit the database records in real-time, and alert officials for any suspicious registration or voting activity in real-time when it occurs, and not days or months after voting completes.

-Proper maintenance of voter roles and Voter ID can help identify qualified voters.
-However, qualified voters is not enough to assure transparency and verifiability in a voting process where voters remain anonymous.
+Proper maintenance of voter roles and voter ID can help identify qualified voters.
+However, having qualified voters is not enough to assure transparency and verifiability in a process where voters remain anonymous.
 That requires a public method for UID registrations for both voters and voting materials.

-Compliance certified UID's from a Registration Authority would enable evidence to: a) verify that each counted ballot was properly registered and not duplicated, deleted or changed, b) was marked by qualified registered voter that voted only one time, c) detect suspicious voters or ballots for investigation, and d) assure that qualified voters and how they voted remains anonymous .
+Compliance certified UIDs from a Registration Authority would enable evidence: a) to verify that each counted ballot was properly registered and not duplicated, deleted, or changed, b) was marked by qualified registered voter that voted only one time; c) detects suspicious voters or ballots for investigation, curing, and/or adjudication, and d) assures that qualified voters and how they voted remains anonymous .

 Paper and electronic methods for voting can be effective in providing transparent and verifiable voting results.
 Electronic methods can be more efficient than paper methods for large voter populations with short intervals for voting.

-With the choice of most security with an electronic method for voting as described in 3.c) below, detection of a suspicious marked ballot confirmed to be fraudulent could also enable the capability to identify the source of that fraudulent ballot via a legal subpoena.
+With the choice of most security with an electronic method for voting as described in 3.c) below, detection of a suspicious marked ballot confirmed to be fraudulent, could also enable the capability to identify the source of that fraudulent ballot with a legal subpoena process.

 Funding